VoronDesign/VoronUsers/printer_mods/julianjc84/VORON_2.4_TOP_MOUNT_XRAIL/readme.md

 - Tool head fan and duct at the rear slightly collides with gantry corners in the rear left and right.
   - Solution is to implement heat-set-nuts on the fan mount to save ~4mm.
   - Increase the XY mounts to collide with the gantry sooner to allow more padding space.
+  - Z-Chain under the gantry extrusion is crushed too much. especially with short hotends.
+Custom extension are required.
+I also made a new bed frame mount to allow the zChain to sit between.
+See STL downloads.

 # Features
 - Top Mount X Rail